lob-software/xoc/README.md

 ## Prerequisites

 1. Install Vivado: Download and install Xilinx Vivado Design Suite from the [Xilinx website](https://www.xilinx.com/support/download.html).
 Make sure to include the required FPGA board files for the Arty A7 100T during the installation process.
-2. Install Digilent Adept: Download and install the [Digilent Adept software suite](https://digilent.com/reference/software/adept/start), which includes the `djtgcfg` utility.
-You may need to run `djtgcfg enum` and `djtgcfg init -d <device_name>` in order to initialise USB connectivity to the board.
+2. Install [openFPGALoader](https://trabucayre.github.io/openFPGALoader/index.html) in order to load bitstreams onto the board.

 ## Usage